Department of Earth, Environmental, and Atmospheric Sciences - Scholarship Information

 For full-time undergraduates or graduate students studying geography (cultural,

 Scholarship application form (go to WKU's scholarship site to complete an application for this fund), and the recipient cannot be receiving any other form of financial aid.
-Applications are due April 15, 2014.
+Applications are due February 1st of each year for

-For the departmental academic-support scholarships, competitive funding is available for freshman BS Meteorology students, outstanding returning BS/BA geology students, and an outstanding record of achievement in their high school.
+For the departmental academic-support scholarships, competitive funding is available for freshman BS Meteorology students, outstanding returning BS Geological Sciences and an outstanding record of achievement in their high school.
 Returning students